mikepenz/MaterialDrawer/MIGRATION.md

 - Ground up refactor of the way the `MaterialDrawer` is used and integrated into the app.
 - Please consider carefully before upgrading to this version.
-- Prior to v8 the `Drawer` would automatically inject the `DrawerLayout` into the layout hierarchy, apply window flags, and take over control of the `ActionbarDrawerToggle`.
+- Prior to v8 the `Drawer` would automatically inject the `DrawerLayout` into the layout hierarchy, apply window flags, and take over control of the `ActionBarDrawerToggle`.
-  - This may seemed convenient for easy usecases, but created big problems for more advanced implementations where taking over window insets is expected
+  - This may seem convenient for easy usecases, but created big problems for more advanced implementations where taking over window insets is expected
-  - v8 will no longer do any of this, and gives back all the control to the developer, no more unexpected layout flags, chagnes to the layout hierarchy or anything similar.
+  - v8 will no longer do any of this, and gives back all the control to the developer, no more unexpected layout flags, changes to the layout hierarchy or anything similar.
 - The core principle behind v8 is to offer just the UI and give back all control to developers.
 - Additionally v8 eliminates dependencies on `Materialize`, `Android-Iconics`
 - v8 also now comes with better theming support and better dark mode support